Hart House (University of Toronto): Hart House Literary and Library Committee

 This committee oversees many of the literary events that Hart House sponsors throughout the school year.
 These include the writing groups le mot juste and the Algonquin Square Table, as well as the Hart House Review.
 The Literary and Library Committee regularly hosts a writer-in-residence who leads workshops and reviews students' writings.
 The committee also runs a library, located on the second floor of Hart House.
 It features a variety of books for in-house research and leisure reading, and often is the venue for public readings (also coordinated by the committee).

-Hart House Music Committiee
+Hart House Music Committee

 This committee oversees concerts and events of various types of music, including rock, reggae, and folk.
 The concerts are free for all members of the university community.
-Throughout the school year the committee organizes six to ten concerts.
+Throughout the school year, the committee organizes six to ten concerts.
 These events are a growing part of Hart House.
 The committee's aim is to bring the entire music community together from all campuses.
 Hart House also organizes open mics which are open to all.
 These events are considered a "must see" for all first year students.